joeltg/next-rest/README.md

 The last thing to do in each server-side API route page is export the actual API handler.
 Next.js expects the default export to be a function `(req: NextApiRequest, res: NextApiResponse) => void` which we create by calling the `makeHandler` method exported frun `next-rest/server`.

-`makeHandler` is generic in a single string parameter an **needs to be explicitly parametrized** with the route for the page.
-We pass `makeHandler` a configuration object that contains, for each method, [custom type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for the request headers and request bodies, and an `exec` method implementing the actual handler for that method at that route.
+`makeHandler` takes a string API route as its first argument.
+The second argument is a configuration object that contains - for each method supported by the route - [custom type predicates](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for the request headers and bodies, and an `exec` method implementing the actual handler for that method at that route.

 You should be able to get custom type predicates from your runtime validation library.
 For io-ts, they're the `.is` property of the codec, like `getRequestHeaders.is: (value: unknown) => value is { accept: "application/json" })`.